-GG.
-Dissemination of Policy
+L. Dissemination of Policy

-Notice of this policy and of the name and contact information of the Title IX Coordinator shall be provided to applicants for employment or for admission, employees, employee associations, students, and parents of students.
-The contact information for the Title IX Coordinator shall be prominently displayed on the District's website and in employment application materials and student admission materials.
-In addition, a copy of this policy shall be published on the District website and included in in employment application materials, student admission materials, in materials provided to employees, and in student handbooks.
+Notice of this policy and of the name and contact information of the Title IX Coordinator shall be provided to applicants for admission or for employment, students, parents of students, employees, and employee associations.
+The contact information for the Title IX Coordinator shall be prominently displayed on the District's website and in student admission materials and employment application materials.
+In addition, a copy of this policy shall be published on the District website and included in student admission materials, in employment application materials, in student handbooks, and in materials provided to employees.
 A copy of this policy shall also be provided to the appropriate officer of each employee association.